Drifter-Supremo/gorlea-notes-docs/memory-bank/activeContext.md

   - Optimized for real-time interactions
   - Cost-effective for MVP
 - **Status**: Implemented
-- **Impact**: Successfully handling note rewriting with good results
+- **Impact**: Successfully handling note rewriting with good results (Confirmed working in production)

 ### 4. Document Storage
 - **Decision**: Migrating from Google Docs to Firestore